American Silversmiths

 wt: 3 oz, 1 dwt

-• He wrote his will on 1 Aug 1750 in New York City NY
+• He signed a will on 1 Aug 1750 in New York City NY.

 Peter Van Dyck, being very sick, leave to my son, Richard £5, in lieu of all pretence as heir-at-law, grandchildren, Daniel and Richard Shotford, £40 each at interest till of age.
 Daughters, Hannah and Cornelia, each a silver mugg, to Lena, my silver teapot, Sarah, my smallest silver tankard, Mary, my largest silver tankard, each by weight, as part of share in Estate.
 All rest of Estate to children, Richard, Rudolphus, Hannah, Cornelia, Lena, Sarah and Mary.